tests-always-included/mo/README.md

     I hope your {{TIME_PERIOD}} was fun.

-Let's try using this with some data in bash.
-Save those lines to `trip.txt` and run a command like this:
+The above file is [`demo/fun-trip.mo`](demo/fun-trip.mo).
+Let's try using this template some data from bash's environment.
+Go to your checked out copy of the project and run a command like this:

-    NAME=Tyler TIME_PERIOD=weekend ./mo weekend-trip.txt
+    NAME=Tyler TIME_PERIOD=weekend ./mo demo/fun-trip.mo

 Your result?